martuscellifaria/VHLog/README.md

 ### Log levels
 The available log levels are DEBUG, INFO, WARNING, ERROR, FATAL.
 Debug level messages can be filtered out by passing a boolean with value false onto the VHLogger constructor.
 The default constructor has it set to true, so debug level messages are active by default.

-### Next steps
+### Next plans
-- Add other log sinks (UDP, SysLog...).
-- String formatting optimization.
+- Add support to gRPC, OPC UA, MQTT and Grafana.

 ### VHLog Name
 VHLog is named after Vladimir Herzog, a brazilian journalist murdered by the military dictatorship in the year of 1975.